victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 At first glance, it looks like a worker thread bug (you know, real-world thread functions are a bit more contrived than the given example), so let’s find and examine it.

-While the `std::thread` conveniently provides us a thread ID within its object internals, the RAW Win32 threads API won’t, so we might see the `WaitForSingleObjectEx` waiting on some handle with no idea about the thread ID.
+The implementation of `std::thread` conveniently provides us a thread ID within its object internals, but the one using RAW `_beginthreadex` approach or something like the [Parallel Patterns Library](https://learn.microsoft.com/en-us/cpp/parallel/concrt/parallel-patterns-library-ppl?view=msvc-170) may end up seeing the RAW see the `WaitForSingleObjectEx` with a single handle value and no idea about the thread ID.

 ## Searching for the deadlock counterpart thread